-Chinese criticism in this regard, can be found as early as July 1957, when a National People's Congress was convened following a sudden policy turn in Peking from the Hundred Flowers campaign to the anti-rightist campaign.
-At this session, many leaders of democratic parties had to make "self-criticism" about their "free speech" during the Hundred Flowers campaign.
-The myth of the monolithic unity of Moscow and Peking was still prevalent at that time, but Vice Chairman Lung Yun of the National Defence Council had been daring enough to speak freely and criticize Peking's then pro-Soviet policy by pointing out among other things that it was unreasonable for China alone to bear the cost of fighting America and aiding Korea.
-Although he had to apologize for this sharp ciriticism by criticizing himself on 13 July 1957, the fact itself demonstrated that some leaders in China were keenly critical of the Soviet role in the Korean War.
-63 After a temporary downfall due to his criticism of the Soviet Union, Lung Yun made a quick comeback as a member of the Defence Council in December 1958, after a decisive internal deterioration of Sino-Soviet relations.
-This suggests that Peking had come to approve of Lung Yun's position against Moscow.
+Chinese criticism can be found as early as July 1957, when a National People's Congress was convened following a sudden policy turn in Peking from the hundred flowers campaign to the anti-rightist campaign.
+At this session, many leaders of democratic parties had to make "self-criticism" about their "free speech" during the hundred flowers campaign.
+The myth of the monolithic unity of Moscow and Peking was still prevalent at that time, but Vice Chairman Long Yun of the National Defence Council had been daring enough to speak freely and criticize Peking's then pro-Soviet policy by pointing out among other things that it was unreasonable for China alone to bear the cost of fighting America and aiding Korea.
+Although he had to apologize for this sharp criticism by criticizing himself on 13 July 1957, the fact itself demonstrated that some leaders in China were keenly critical of the Soviet role in the Korean War.
+After a temporary downfall due to his criticism of the Soviet Union, Long Yun made a quick comeback as a member of the Defence Council in December 1958, after a decisive internal deterioration of Sino-Soviet relations.
+This suggests that Peking had come to approve of Long Yun's position against Moscow.

 In the Sino-Soviet dispute in 1963, the Chinese position toward the Soviets during the Korean War was made public in an official article: "We have always made the necessary sacrifices and stood at the front-line in the defence of socialism so that the Soviet Union can remain at the second line."
-Then, in the "Letter of the Central Committee of the CCP to the Central Committee of the CPSU", dated 29 February 1964, it states that, "We made tremendous sacrifices and spent enormous sums of money for military purposes

-....we have paid all principal and interest on the Soviet loans we obtained at that time, and they account for a major proportion of our exports to the Soviet Union.
-In other words, the military supplies provided China during the 'Fight America, Aid Korea' war were not free aid."
-What Lung Yün had said before was now officially told by Peking to Moscow.
+The "Letter of the Central Committee of the CCP to the Central Committee of the CPSU", dated 29 February 1964, states that, "We made tremendous sacrifices and spent enormous sums of money for military purposes . . . we have paid all principal and interest on the Soviet loans we obtained at that time, and they account for a major proportion of our exports to the Soviet Union.
+In other words, the military supplies provided China during the 'Resist America, Aid Korea' war were not free aid."
+What Long Yun had said before was now officially told by Peking to Moscow.